josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 I instantly loved how easy Svelte made _everything_ I wanted to do (especially compared to React).
 I was consistently and pleasantly surprised how _little_ code I needed to do things in Svelte—and how close it was to the JavaScript, HTML and CSS I already knew.

+Just about everywhere I'd normally be reaching for a workaround or stumbling into a gotcha when using another framework, Svelte just felt delightfully straightforward.

-<Highlight>Just about everywhere I'd normally be reaching for a workaround or stumbling into a gotcha when using another framework, Svelte just felt delightfully straightforward.</Highlight>
+<Callout class="former-highlight">Just about everywhere I'd normally be reaching for a workaround or stumbling into a gotcha when using another framework, Svelte just felt delightfully straightforward.</Callout>

 <Callout>Svelte has always felt <em>way</em> ahead of&nbsp;the&nbsp;game.</Callout>